TISM: Members

-St. Peenis also played saxophone on earlier recordings.
 Cheese plays guitar on various recordings and live shows, and Blackman arranged orchestral sections on The White Albun (2004).
-Flaubert programs rhythms and samples, and has occasionally played acoustic drumkits live.
+Flaubert usually limits drum parts to programmed rhythms and samples, but has occasionally played acoustic drumkits live.

 There has been more than one person performing under the Les Miserables name, as confirmed by Sean Kelly (Leak Van Vlalen) during the "RealiTISM" video.